brgillis/SHE_Validation/doc/prog_data_proc.rst

 SHE_Validation_ValidateDataProc
 ===============================

+**WARNING:** This executable is presently under construction.
+This documentation reflects the intended functionality of it.

 This program performs the Data Proc validation test, T-SHE-000013-data-proc, which validates requirement R-SHE-PRD-F-010.
 This tests checks that all required Level-2 data is produced by PF-SHE pipelines.